ScriptkidHicks/Rustulator/README.md

 # Rustulator
 A simple calculator built in rust.
-I made this to learn how to use the Druid toolkit.
+I made this to learn how to use the Slint toolkit.